chadrik/types-PySide/README.md

 # Type stubs for PySide2 (and soon PySide6)

 The most accurate type stubs for PySide!
-They have been tested against a code base with many thousands of lines of PySide code.
+They have been tested using `mypy` on a code base with many thousands of lines of PySide code.

 ## Comparison to other PySide stubs